9 Women Philosophers To Inspire You In 2024

 Featured Work | Women, Race, & Class

 Angela Davis is most well-known as an activist and grassroots organizer for civil rights, but her deep body of research and writing on the topics of race, feminism, and politics position her as an American philosopher as well.
-A now-retired professor of the History of Consciousness, Davis connects the dots between intersecting identities and explores oppression in America.
+A now-retired professor of the History of Consciousness, Davis connects the dots between intersecting identities and explores oppression in America and beyond.
 Read Davis if you’re questioning the ethics of the prison industrial complex or if you want further context behind social justice movements, including Black Lives Matter.

 6. Martha Nussbaum